dorneanu/roam/content/books/building_a_second_brain.md

 > An **archipelago** is a chain of islands in the ocean, usually formed by volcanic activity
 > over long spans of time.
 The Hawaiian Islands, for example, are an archipelago of eight
 > major islands

+## Knowledge Work {#knowledge-work}

+Knowledge workers are supposed to work at high standards, fast, continuously.
+This generates some tention between _quality_ and _quantity_.
+Culinary chefs have adopted a particular system for dealing with these high-load working environments: [mise en place](#mise-en-place).

+Knowledge is the most valuable asset for "knowledge workers" professionals.
+They spend a huge amount of time _managing_ huge amount of information, _searching_ for the right piece of information.

+On the importance of having a _working_ environment instead of just a _storage_ environment:

+> When you make your [digital notes](#notes) a working environment, not just a storage environment, you end up spending a lot more time there.
+When you spend more time there, you’ll inevitably notice many more small opportunities for change than you expect.
+Over time, this will gradually produce an environment far more suited to your real needs than anything you could have planned up front.
+Just like professional chefs keep their [environment organized](#mise-en-place) with small nudges and adjustments, you can use noticing habits to “organize as you go.”

+## Twelve Favorite Problems {#twelve-favorite-problems}

+-   inspired by Richard Feynman

+> “You have to keep a dozen of your favorite problems constantly present in your
+> mind,” Feynman told one interviewer.
+“Every time you hear or read a new trick or
+> a new result, test it against each of your twelve problems to see whether it
+> helps.”

+-   How can we make society fairer and more equitable?
+-   How can I make it a habit to exercise every day?
+-   How can I have closer relationships with the people I love?
+-   How can I spend more of my time doing high-value work?
+-   How do I live less in the past and more in the present?
+-   How do I build an investment strategy that is aligned with my mid-term and long-term goals and commitments?
+-   What does it look like to move from mindless consumption to mindful creation?
+-   How can I go to bed early instead of watching shows after the kids go to bed?
+-   How can my industry become more ecologically sustainable while remaining profitable?
+-   How can I work through the fear I have of taking on more responsibility?
+-   How can my school provide more resources for students with special needs?
+-   How do I start reading all the books I already have instead of buying more?
+-   How can I speed up and relax at the same time?
+-   How can we make the healthcare system more responsive to people’s needs?
+-   What can I do to make eating healthily easier?
+-   How can I make decisions with more confidence?

 ## CODE {#code}